roemvaar/cs_notes/docs/computer_systems/os.md

 this by killing the erroneous subsystem.
 The Linux kernel is an example of a monolithic kernel, and QNX is a microkernel.

+### Microkernel vs Monolithic Kernel

+Linux supports the dynamic loading of kernel modules.
+Although the Linux kernel is monolithic, it can dynamically load and unload kernel code on demand.

+In a microkernel architecture the kernel contains just enough code that allows for message passing between different running processes.
+One of the advantages of this architecture is that the services are isolated and hence bugs in one service won’t impact other services.
+As such, if a service crashes we can restart it without affecting the whole system.
+This architecture imposes a modular approach to the kernel and offers memory protection between services but at a cost of performance.
+What is a simple function call between two services on a monolithic kernel now requires going through IPC and scheduling which will incur a performance penalty.

+Modern monolithic kernels use several approaches to be modular (like microkernels):

+* Components can be enabled or disabled at compile time
+* Support of loadable kernel modules at runtime
+* Organize the kernel in logical, independent subsystems
+* Strict interface but with low performance overhead: macros, inline functions, function pointers

 ### Process

 A process is an abstraction of a running program.
 It is the program code that has been loaded into main